About this portal

 Latest updates and subscriptions

-The latest updates page provides notifications about updates to resources, or general updates about Building CodeHub.
-You can subscribe to individual resources, in which case, you will be notified if there is an update to an individual document that you have subscribed to.
-Or you can subscribe to all updates, in which case, you will receive emails of all the latest Building CodeHub updates.
+The latest updates page provides notifications about general updates of the Building CodeHub resources.
+You can subscribe to updates, in which case, you will receive emails of all the latest Building CodeHub updates.

 If you have any queries or would like to provide us feedback, you can use the feedback form.